Fast, effective, and coherent time series modeling using the sparsity-ranked lasso: Methods

-The \textbf{srlTS} package is currently available on \href{https://github.com/petersonR/srlTS}{GitHub} with a planned release to the Comprehensive R Archive Network upon acceptance of this manuscript.
+The \textbf{fastTS} package is currently available on \href{https://github.com/petersonR/fastTS}{GitHub} and on the Comprehensive R Archive Network.
 A tutorial on several popular time series data sets is included in the package website as a vignette, as well as a more in-depth vignette which more completely describes the programmatic details of the SRLPAC detailed in the forthcoming application.